davidlowryduda/constructor/CONSTRUCT.md

 # Keys in `construct.yaml` file:

-This document describes each of they keys in the `construct.yaml` file, which is the main configuration file of a constructor configuration directory.
+This document describes each of the keys in the `construct.yaml` file, which is the main configuration file of a constructor configuration directory.